-Currently, the Texas GLO is conducting a hydrologic and hydraulic study of the major watershed that covers the lower four counties of Cameron, Hidalgo, Starr, and Willacy.
-This is the largest regional study being performed in the region at this time.
-This project and several other ongoing within the region are included in Table 2 of Appendix B.
+Currently, the Texas GLO is conducting a hydrologic and hydraulic study of the lower four counties of Cameron, Hidalgo, Starr, and Willacy County.
+This is the largest regional study being performed in the region.
+The Lower Rio Grande Valley Development Council is also performing a study of Cameron, Hidalgo, and Willacy County.
+Part of this second project will include the installation of flood stage gauges along the major outfall streams and drainage channels within the study area.
+These two projects and several other ongoing within the region are included in Table 2 of Appendix B.